jb753/turbigen/doc/tutorial.rst

 * Reshape the blade through the `camber` and `thickness` sections
 * Specify blade sections at several spanwise locations
 * Change the aspect ratio `AR_row`
-* Change the working fluid to a real gas under `fluid`
+* Change the working fluid to a real gas under `fluid`, evaluated from a thermodynamically consistent fitted equation of state :cite:`Wheeler2024`

 To change the mean-line design itself, edit `forward` and `backward` in `fan.py`.
 For example: relax the assumption of constant axial velocity by